 Bacterial Resistance Analysis Group

-Currently she is pursuing a PhD, where she is leading a multi-centre randomised control trial to assess the impact of shortening treatment duration for ventilator-associated pneumoniae.
+She is completed a DPhil in Clinical Medicine in 2022, during which she led a multi-centre randomised control trial to assess the impact of shortening treatment duration for ventilator-associated pneumonia.

 Dr Mo Yin is currently the deputy director for the ADVANCE-ID research network, which focuses on conducting innovative and pragmatic large-scale randomised controlled trials for diagnosing and treating multidrug-resistant bacterial infections.

 The potential impact of intensified community hand hygiene interventions on respiratory tract infections: a modelling study.

 Pham TM. et al, (2022), Proceedings.
 Mathematical, physical, and engineering sciences, 478

 Rapid diagnostics for antibiotic resistance: urgent need for strong clinical evidence.